 In June 2011 the PGSA was signed (term to June 30, 2023) between TANESCO (as the buyer) and the Company and TPDC (collectively as the seller).
 TANESCO requested a change to the PGSA Maximum Daily Quantity which PAET and TPDC approved effective January 29, 2018.
 The seller is now obligated, subject to infrastructure capacity, to sell a maximum of approximately 26 MMcfd (previously 36 MMcfd) for use in any of TANESCO's current power plants, except those operated by Songas at Ubungo.
-Under the agreement, the basic wellhead price of approximately \$2.98/mcf increased to \$3.04/mcf on July 1, 2018 and to \$3.10/mcf on July 1, 2019.
+Under the agreement, the basic wellhead price of approximately \$2.98/mcf increased to \$3.04/mcf on July 1, 2017.
 Previously under the PGSA any sales in excess of 36 MMcfd were subject to a 150% increase in the basic wellhead gas price.
-On December 22, 2018 a side letter amendment to the PGSA was agreed with TPDC and TANESCO to allow PGSA volumes up to a maximum monthly average volume of 35 MMcfd to temporarily flow through the NNGI.
-With the newly signed LTGSA, this temporary arrangement will be terminated once the refrigeration unit is fully commissioned and the PGSA volumes will again be processed through the Songas facility.
+On December 22, 2018 a side letter amendment to the PGSA was agreed with TPDC to allow PGSA volumes up to a maximum monthly average volume of 35 MMscf/d to temporarily flow through the NNGI.
+It is intended that this temporary arrangement is to be replaced by the initialed GSA.
 The extra and excess charges to TANESCO are not applicable for volumes supplied pursuant to the side letter agreement.